rsgeek/trinus-unofficial-beginners-guide/08-advanced-procedures-02-volume-printing.md

 <!-- -->

 > ##### Tip: Z-Offset Via 3rd Party Slicer (advanced user)
 > If you prefer to use a 3rd Party Slicer for “everything”, then there is a way to set / get the current Z-Offset value via the Terminal window in your prefered slicer.
 The Terminal window is just a way to send individual Gcode commands to the printer.
-Here are the 2 commands, first one to get the current value and the second will set the value (positive = closer to bed, negative = further away):
+Here are the 2 commands, first one to get the current value and the second will set the value (positive = closer to bed, negative = further away).
+These are **case sensitive**, so a lowercase "m" will not work.
 >
 > ```
 > M628 ; Get Current Z-Offset Value